 Founder + Project Lead

 Amanda Ostuni has a Master of Public Policy from Duke University, and a BA in Journalism from Northeastern University.
 She spent nearly two years as a reporter for a daily newspaper in Massachusetts, before leaving to serve in an AmeriCorps disaster relief program.
 Through that service experience, she gained deep insight into myriad of environmental issues and injustices across the South.
 It bolstered her interest in human rights advocacy, and though after the program she spent a few more years working in various media roles, in 2020, she began transitioning toward a policy career.
-Today, she's leveraging her communications skills and policy/political knowledge to improve social justice by conducting outreach and casework for the unhoused population in NYC, and by working on journalism pieces linked to this EJ Oral Histories Project.
+Today, she’s leveraging her communications skills and policy/political knowledge to improve social justice by conducting outreach and casework for the unhoused population in NYC, and by providing transcript and journalistic support to the EJ Oral History Project.

 The EJ Oral History Project is committed to cultivating relationships that ensure our projects and processes lean on best storytelling and community-engagement practices as well as principles of environmental justice.
 Our “mentors”, who have served as sounding boards, advisors, and supports at varying stages in project development, help us in maintaining our commitment to intentional, community-owned storytelling.